PeterNaydenov/morph/README.md

 ## Good Practices and Examples

+### Setup a development environment
+Setting up your development environment for working with the Morph components will help you to get the most out of it.
+First, what you need to do is to start showing HTML markup inside JavaScript.
+For editor 'Video Studio Code', you can use an extension [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html).
+Now simple comment will turn your HTML string into colored HTML markup.

+Second - make sure that `emmet` works for your javascript files.
+For editor 'Video Studio Code', go to settings, write 'emmet' in search box.
+Find a section 'Emmet: Include Languages' and press 'Add item'.
+Set item 'javascript' and value 'html'.
+Save settings.
+Now you can write HTML markup in your JS files.

 ### Modify root data before start rendering
 Sometimes we need to modify data and modification should be valid for all placeholders.
 Add in the begining of the template a placeholder like `{{ : blank, ^^, >myModification }}`, where myModification is a helper function that will modify the data, `^^` is overwrite action and `blank` is a render helper function that will return an empty string (placeholder disapears ).
 Look at the example here: